vanderlee/PHP-Expression/README.md

 Disclaimers
 -----------
-Though this class has been tested and independantly reviewed by several people, I cannot make any absolute 100% guarentee that it cannot be hacked.
+Though this class has been tested and independantly reviewed by several people, I cannot make any absolute 100% guarantee that it cannot be hacked.
 If you find any potential security problem, please let us know.

 Even though the Expression class itself is supposed to be secure, the return